Mark-Wills/TF-MegaLocals/README.md

 Local variables are divided into two categories:

 * Named inputs - these are named local variables that are initialised from the stack.
 However, whilst they are initialised from the stack, you can still write to them and change them.
-* Local variables - these are named local varaibles are _not_ initialised from the stack - they are initialised to 0 and you can use them as true local variables to store temporary values, running totals, loop indexes etc.
+* Local variables - these are named local variables and are _not_ initialised from the stack - they are initialised to 0 and you can use them as true local variables to store temporary values, running totals, loop indexes etc.

 ## Declaring Local Variables